cockles98/ML_for_TimeSeries/README.md

 # ML_for_TimeSeries_ClassExercises
- All tasks of ML for Time Series from UFRJ master's level course
+ All tasks from UFRJ master's level course of Machine Learning for Time Series.